Got My Mind Set on You: George Harrison version

-The first time Harrison heard the song was during a visit to his sister in the United States in 1963—five months before the Beatles first appeared on The Ed Sullivan Show.
-His sister lived in the countryside of Illinois.
+The first time Harrison heard the song was during a visit to his sister in Benton, Illinois, in the United States in 1963—five months before the Beatles first appeared on The Ed Sullivan Show.
 While there, Harrison visited record shops and bought a variety of albums.
 One was Ray's 1962 album that contained the song "I've Got My Mind Set on You".
 In January 1987, Harrison began recording the song at his Friar Park home studio, with Jeff Lynne producing and playing bass and keyboards, Jim Keltner on drums, Jim Horn on sax, and Ray Cooper on percussion.

 It was released on October 12, 1987, in the US.
 Of Harrison's three number-one singles in the US, it was the only song not written or composed by Harrison himself.
-Not only was it the last US No. 1 hit by Harrison but, as of 2024, the last time a former Beatle hit No. 1 in either the US or UK as a solo artist.
-When the song hit No. 1, it broke a three-way tie between Harrison, John Lennon, and Ringo Starr, all of whom had two No. 1 hit singles as solo artists (Paul McCartney had three solo No. 1 singles and an additional six with Wings).
-It also happened to be the No. 1 single in the US the week immediately preceding the induction of the Beatles into the Rock and Roll Hall of Fame, making Harrison one of the few inductees to have an active single on the US record charts at the time of induction.
-Billboard ranked the song as No. 3 for 1988.
+Not only was it the last US number-one hit by Harrison but, as of 2026, the last time a former Beatle hit number one in either the US or UK as a solo artist.
+When the song hit number one, it broke a three-way tie between Harrison, John Lennon, and Ringo Starr, all of whom had two number-one hit singles as solo artists (Paul McCartney had three solo number-one singles and an additional six with Wings).
+It also happened to be the number-one single in the US the week immediately preceding the induction of the Beatles into the Rock and Roll Hall of Fame, making Harrison one of the few inductees to have an active single on the US record charts at the time of induction.
+Billboard ranked the song as number three for 1988.

 The single's B-side is "Lay His Head", a remixed version of an unreleased song originally intended for Harrison's Somewhere in England album.
-The 12-inch version of the single also adds an extended version of "Got My Mind Set on You".
+The twelve-inch version of the single also adds an extended version of "Got My Mind Set on You".

 In the UK, it was released on October 16, and spent four weeks at number two.
-It became the 5th best selling single of 1987.
+It became the fifth best selling single of 1987.

 The song was included in the Harrison compilation albums Best of Dark Horse 1976–1989 (1989) and Let It Roll: Songs by George Harrison (2009).

 A live version was recorded for his Live in Japan (1992) album.

-In 2010, AOL radio listeners chose "Got My Mind Set on You" as one of the 10 Best George Harrison Songs, appearing at number 4 on the list.
+In 2010, AOL radio listeners chose "Got My Mind Set on You" as one of the 10 Best George Harrison Songs, appearing at number four on the list.